francheska-guzman/the-secret-life-of-math/readme.md

 ## <a id="description">Description</a>

-Help Max with Math, while at the same time enjoy the song Meet the Pets.
+Help Max with the calculator, while at the same time enjoy the song Meet the Pets.

 ## <a id="instructions">How to use</a>

 Visit the site.
-The calculator is located at the bottom.
+The calculator is located at the bottom of the page.
 To compute the average, use the comma character provided in the calculator to separate values.
 Then, press AVE.

 ## <a id="technologies">Technologies used</a>